Open to the Public

 Visit the preserve View All

-Staying true to its name, Bad Branch takes unpredictable twists and turns as it cascades down the south face of Pine Mountain.
+Staying true to its name, the Bad Branch State Nature Preserve takes unpredictable twists and turns as it cascades down the south face of Pine Mountain.
 At one point, the stream drops by more than 1,000 feet in less than three miles.